Gravenberch confirms €25m transfer to Bayern Munich from Ajax | Goal.com

 Gravenberch is a player with a lot of potential which can be developed greatly under Julian Nagelsmann.

-However, there is also big competition in his position, with Joshua Kimmich and Leon Goretzka currently pulling the strings at the heard of Bayern's midfield.
+However, there is also big competition in his position, with Joshua Kimmich and Leon Goretzka currently pulling the strings at the heart of Bayern's midfield.

 Nonetheless, Bayern plays in three different competitions for the most part of the season so Gravenberch should get enough playing time to continue his development.